StingerWrapper.jl - Part 3

 functions from users and let them use Julia like syntax to access attributes.

-.
-This would have let us use the normal Julia a.b
+and unsafe_store!.
+This would have let us use the normal Julia a.b syntax to

 access fields.
 However, Julia does not allow overloading these core functions yet (JuliaLang/julia#1974).
 Had this